Halfway Houses in Austin, TX

 Veterans Affairs Austin Outpatient Clinic

-Veterans Affairs Austin Outpatient Clinic is a sober living home in Austin, Texas, 78744 zip code.
+Veterans Affairs Austin Outpatient Clinic is a halfway house in Austin, TX, 78744 zip code.

 Address: 7901 Metropolis Drive, 2nd Floor, Austin, TX 78744 in Travis County